 In 2000, the Infectious Diseases Society of America (IDSA) published the first set of guidelines for the treatment of Lyme disease.
 The guidelines were criticized for not recognizing the existence and severity of chronic Lyme disease.
 The second set of guidelines, released by IDSA in 2006, again failed to recognize chronic Lyme disease.
 Now, it would appear that the next set of soon-to-be-released guidelines are in danger of striking out again and not recognizing the existence and severity of chronic Lyme disease.

-There is growing evidence supporting the existence and severity of chronic manifestations of Lyme disease.
+There is growing evidence supporting the existence and severity of chronic manifestations of Lyme disease despite recent treatment guidelines for Lyme disease.
 Studies have found that at least 1 in 3 patients treated for Lyme disease remained ill years after treatment.
 Furthermore, 4 clinical trials sponsored by the National Institutes of Medicine (NIH) documented the existence and severity of chronic manifestations of Lyme disease.[2-6]

 Treating Lyme disease, whether it’s in the chronic or early stages of illness, can be complex and challenging.
 Many of the Lyme disease patients in the NIH trials remained ill for years, despite treatment.
 In fact, researchers reported that chronic Lyme disease patients’ quality of life “was equivalent to that of patients with congestive heart failure; pain levels were similar to those of post-surgical patients and fatigue was on par with that seen in multiple sclerosis,” according to the International Lyme and Associated Diseases Society’s (ILADS) 2014 evidence-based guidelines.